kcwebapply/spg/README.md

 <h2 id='toml'>toml Setting file</h2>
-you should touch `.toml` file to select what kinds of files(`Java Class`) you want to generate automatically.
+you should touch `.toml` file to select what kinds of  _Java-Class_ files you want to generate automatically.

 Here is the example of generating _DB-related_ file.